arnauddorgans/ivs-workaround-ios/README.md

 - Tap on `Connect Microphone`
 - Tap on `Start broadcasting`

-❌ No audio is received on the viewer side
+❌ No audio is received on the viewer's side

 #### How to workaround :
 - Select the `Publisher No Microphone Sound` workaround on the first view